graphql-python/graphene-django/docs/tutorial-plain.rst

       }
     }

-You can experiment with ``allCategories`` too.
+Congratulations, you have created a working GraphQL server 🥳!

-Something to have in mind is the `auto camelcasing <http://docs.graphene-python.org/en/latest/types/schema/#auto-camelcase-field-names>`__ that is happening.
+Note: Graphene `automatically camelcases <http://docs.graphene-python.org/en/latest/types/schema/#auto-camelcase-field-names>`__ all field names for better compatibility with JavaScript clients.

 Getting relations
 -----------------

-Right now, with this simple setup in place, we can query for relations too.
-This is where graphql becomes really powerful!
+Using the current schema we can query for relations too.
+This is where GraphQL becomes really powerful!

-For example, we may want to list all categories and in each category, all ingredients that are in that category.
+For example, we may want to get a specific categories and list all ingredients that are in that category.

 We can do that with the following query:

 .. code::

     query {
-      allCategories {
+      categoryByName(name: "Dairy") {
         id
         name
         ingredients {